guillermo1996/CovCoExpNets/docs/Hub_genes_detection/Hub_genes_detection.md

     -   **covariate.test.extra:** (optional) numeric vector with the age of the sample’s donors.
 If the train/test split was executed before this step and you want to estimate the RMSE over the test dataset, provide the test dataset in here.
-By defualt, none.
+By default, none.
     -   **sample.prob:** (optional) when executing the train/test split,
         it dictates the probability of each sample being executed.
 See [sample](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/sample)
         for more information.
     -   **seed:** (optional) numeric seed to ensure reproducibility.
-        Because of parallelization, even with an input seed results migh differ.
+        Because of parallelization, even with an input seed results might differ.
     -   **glmnet.family:** (optional) family parameter used in the `cv.glmnet` function.
 See [`glmnet`](https://www.rdocumentation.org/packages/glmnet/versions/4.1-4/topics/cv.glmnet)